 For security and firewall, we use a combo of Cloudflare and the free version of Wordfence.
 The paid $20/month version of Cloudflare has a quality firewall built in and is worth it if you’re well monetized.

-We typically add some custom Cloudflare rules into our sites that will boost both performance and security.
+We typically add some custom Cloudflare rules into our sites that will boost both website performance and security.
 Check out this post for details.

 2. Page Weights or Page Sizes

-Around the same time we had a similar customer come to us at WPSpeedFix wanting speed optimization.
+Around the same time we had a similar customer come to us at WPSpeedFix wanting website optimization.
 The rankings of their site had been stuck and they wouldn’t budge so they figured they’d get the speed improved to see if that would solve the problem.

-We ran their site through some tools and saw that most of their pages were 10mb+ in size, definitely a problem from a speed perspective.
+We ran their site through some tools and saw that most of their web pages were 10mb+ in size, definitely a problem from a speed perspective.
 They had no lazy loading and hadn’t done any image compression.
 By the time we’d implemented these practices and optimized the site, most of these pages were 1-3mb in size.

 Within a week or so, they saw rankings improve dramatically.
 In my mind, it was too big an improvement in too short a time to be purely because the raw speed had improved.
 I had a hunch that the page size reduction might be the reason for the dramatic shift in rank, so we had a look at our two stuck agency sites.